SC-SGS/microtrafficsim/README.md

 # Microscopic Traffic Simulation
 with OpenStreetMap data.

+## News
+On 18 June 2016, we will have a stand at the
+[Tag der Wissenschaft Uni Stuttgart](http://www.uni-stuttgart.de/tag/2016/).
+You are welcome to visit us.

 ## Demonstration and Examples
 Demonstrations and examples can be executed using `gradle`.
 All OpenStreetMap (OSM) files need to be in the OSM XML format, as, for